giorgiacantisani/Python-Tutorial/blogpost2.md

 background: /img/blog_images/giorgia/sfondo.jpg
 ---

-What I mostly learned during this first year of Ph.D. is that in Data Science how we organize and structure our projects is foundamental for doing good and **reproducibile** science.
+What I mostly learned during this first year of Ph.D. is that in Data Science how we organize and structure our projects is fundamental for doing good and **reproducible** science.
 What I also learned is that the time is usually very limited to come up with something meaningful to the next deadline you need to be quick and **efficient**.

 Coding with Python can be done in many different ways but the _quick-and-dirty_ way may be good for small scale experiment or proofs of concept.
-For long term projects this may turn into caothic follders where you are scared to look in even after the weekend.
+For long term projects this may turn into chaotic folders where you are scared to look in even after the weekend.
 In this post I will explain how to quick install and use some tools which will help you to organize your Data Science projects without the need of a degree in Computer Science.

-The ideal workflow you should hqve in mind for your data science projectshould be:
+The ideal workflow you should have always in mind is:
 1. Organize it
 1. Keep track of your changes
 2. Make it reproducible and system independent
 4. Keep track of the experiments.

-## Part 1: Coockiecutter organizes it
+### Coockiecutter organizes it

 [Cookiecutter](https://cookiecutter.readthedocs.io) is a great tool that answers the followings:
 - how should I structure my project?
 - how did I structure my project one year ago?
 How will I tomorrow?
-- how should I structure my project if I want to release a code which can be pip-install-ed?
+- how should I structure my project if I want to release a code which can be _pip-install-ed_?
 - how to import my functions easily in my future projects? and in notebooks?

 It is a command-line utility that creates projects from project templates (e.g. creating a Python package project from a Python package project template).
 In practice it deploys folders that allow you to organize yourself and control your data sources.